Ritornello (with video) (West Coast premiere) w/ Roomful of Teeth

 William Shakespeare, 1595

-David Chalmin has collaborated with Katia & Marielle LabËque on numerous occasions, in particular on the Minimalist Dream House project.
-For them and Yaman Okur, he has now written a contemporary 30-minute ballet tinged with Minimalism, rock and electro.
+David Chalmin has collaborated with Katia & Marielle Labèque on numerous occasions, in particular on the Minimalist Dream House project.
+His new 30-minute break-dance ballet, Star-cross’d lovers tinged with Minimalism, rock and electro.

-It was the desire to do a new take on a classic that brought together the two young creators around Romeo and Juliet.
-The timeless theme of impossible love allows the composer as much as the choreographer to play on tension and resolution, violence and harmony, antagonisms and similarities, love and hatred.
+Shakespeare’s timeless theme of impossible love allowed the composer and the choreographer, Yaman Okur, to play on tension and resolution, violence and harmony, antagonisms and similarities, love and hatred.

-From the outset, Yaman Okur's desire to leave the well-defned universe of hip-hop music and ofer his dancers new musical horizons stimulated the imagination of David Chalmin, himself keen on reducing the divisions between musical 'genres'.
-Producer of classical music as well as experimental rock, he constantly seeks bridges between diferent musical universes.
-In Katia and Marielle LabËque he found allies who continuously break down barriers.
+A producer of classical music as well as experimental rock, Chalmin constantly builds bridges between different musical universes.
+In Katia and Marielle Labèque he found allies who continuously break down barriers.
 As they were able to do with Gershwin or The Beatles, they continue to demonstrate that rock, Minimalism, or electronics can cohabit with classical pianos and that contemporary music can be living and close to pop music without being elitist.

 In the same way, Yaman Okur shows us that break-dancing is not limited to solo improvisation or street battles but can also be written and danced by a group and have a place in concert halls alongside classical soloists.
 His numerous experiences with Madonna or the Cirque du Soleil have enabled him to develop a professionalism and rigour that complement his visionary talents, making him a veritable contemporary choreographer and not simply a B-boy trained in the street.

-The result of these encounters is a topical work based on universal, accessible themes, which, for all that, never give in to facileness.
-Experimentation is of the essence, and we fuctuate between amorous dances accompanied by two romantic pianos inspired by Schubert or Chopin and rock explosions illustrating gang wars by way of Minimalist electronic celebrations that could bring certain Berlin parties to mind...
+The result of Chalmin’s encounter with Okur is a topical work based on universal, accessible themes, which, for all that, is never facile.
+Experimentation is of the essence, and we fluctuate between amorous dances accompanied by two romantic pianos inspired by Schubert or Chopin, and rock explosions illustrating gang wars by way of Minimalist electronic celebrations that could bring certain Berlin parties to mind…

 To be musically avant-garde in the 1950s meant to be difficult.
 Not by the end of the 1960s.
 That decade saw a group of American beatniks overthrow the musical givens of postwar Europe.
 In a series of disobediently straightforward compositions La Monte Young, Terry Jennings, Terry Riley, Steve Reich and Philip Glass declared that music could be clear, honest, pretty and experimental.
 Turning their backs on the conventional centres of musical power, the earliest minimalist works got their first public audience in La Monte Young's 1960-61 Chamber Street Series in Yoko Ono's New York loft.
 Through the 1960s in art galleries and alternative spaces, the minimalists slowly demystified, democratised and Americanised European modernism.
 They rejected the angst (what Philip Glass would call "crazy creepy music").
 They rejected the invisible games.
 They rejected the theatricality.
 "I don't know any secrets of structure that you can't hear," wrote Steve Reich in his 1968 minimalist manifesto, Music as a Gradual Process.
 Minimalism claimed that there was enough interest in the sounding process itself and enough new territory to be explored in rhythmic patterning to sustain a work.
 If one removed the Baroque complications - the harmonic story-telling and thematic cleverness - that were obscuring the natural beauties of rhythm and sound, what would be revealed and discovered could provide classical music with a new lease of life.
 They were right.
 Minimalism was the last great musical revolution of the 20th century.
 And it became the most influential and successful ism of them all.
 In the spirit of the loft concerts we also present new works by David Chalmin, Raphael Seguinier.